oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 Algorithm Implementation Options
 ********************************

-Besides the instruction sets architecture, an algorithm in oneDAL might have various implementation options.
-The description of those options is provided below for better understanding of the oneDAL code structure and conventions.
+In addition to the instruction set architectures, an algorithm in oneDAL may have various implementation options.
+Below is a description of these options to help you better understand the oneDAL code structure and conventions.

 Computational Tasks
 -------------------